ongoing...

 Currently experimenting in SVG format, I’ve been toying with code across multiple platforms and shifting between languages while moving through weekly sprints—plotting both tests and successes along the way.
 So far, I’ve run plots on the AxiDraw and the Bantam ArtFrame 1824.
 The latter, being pressure-sensitive, only accepts G-code.

 Each assignment comes with its own prompts and focus areas.
-How I approach or solve them is fluid—it changes depending on the week, the time I can dedicate, and the challenges that arise.
+How I approach or solve them is fluid.
+It changes depending on the week, the time I can dedicate, and the challenges that arise.
 Learning to think through materials is an ongoing practice.
 The translation from idea to digital sketch, to code, and finally to plot is layered with implications and variables.
 It’s an iterative, twisting process, but ultimately textured in ways that I find compelling to tinker with, research, and try to better understand.

 offsets and isocurves?